Emerging New Zealand Group Punches Covid19 Challenges On The Snout

 One moon-shot venture that TPT is behind, and is developing with two major New Zealand corporates, is expected to be announced in the near future.

-Post Covid-19, the Group is on a recruitment drive with a number of new roles being advertised.
+Post Covid-19, the Group is on a recruitment drive, with a number of new roles being advertised as the business positions for the future.

-Mike Marr (founder, owner, TPT Group CEO) summed up all of this with the simple message: “We are proud to call New Zealand home and we truly want to contribute to the recovery and resilience of our country, our businesses and our people.
+Mike Marr (TPT Group CEO) summed up all of this with the simple message: “We are proud to call New Zealand home and we truly want to contribute to the recovery and resilience of our country, our businesses and our people.
 We will take great satisfaction from continuing to assist in and support those objectives.”

 About TPT Group